scop/pytekukko-test/README.md

 ## Disclaimer

 This package is not supported by or endorsed by Jätekukko.
-Do not bother them with issues related to it.
+Do not bother them with questions or issues related to it.